lucasbarber78/restaurant-review-scraper/README.md

 3. **Date Parsing**: Complex date expressions (e.g., "2 weeks ago") are converted to actual dates
 4. **Statistical Aggregation**: Review counts and averages are calculated for the summary report

-## Limitations
+## Limitations and Considerations

-- Be aware of rate limits and terms of service for each platform
+- **Terms of Service**: Be aware of rate limits and terms of service for each platform
-- Google Reviews requires additional authentication
+- **Authentication**: Google Reviews requires additional authentication steps
-- Review categorization is based on keyword matching and may require refinement
-- Websites may change their HTML structure, requiring scraper updates
+- **Evolving Websites**: Review sites frequently change their HTML structure, requiring scraper updates
+- **Anti-Bot Measures**: Despite our techniques, some platforms may still detect and block automated access
+- **Review Classification**: Keyword-based categorization has limitations and may require refinement

 ## Troubleshooting

 Common issues and solutions:

+- **Bot Detection**: If TripAdvisor blocks access, try the enhanced Puppeteer scraper with `headless: false` option
 - **Session Limits**: If you encounter session limit errors, try reducing the `max_reviews_per_platform` setting
 - **Selector Errors**: If the scraper fails to find elements, it may need updates to match website changes
 - **Date Parsing Errors**: For complex date formats, update the date parsing logic in date_utils.py
 - **Memory Issues**: For very large datasets, try scraping one platform at a time

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License